Brussel sprouts with bacon and balsamic reduction makes a delicious and easy side dish. These are seriously the best brussels sprouts ever.

 Brussel Sprouts with Bacon & Balsamic

-These crunchy brussel sprouts with bacon and balsamic reduction make for a wonderful side dish to accompany any meal.
+These crunchy brussels sprouts with bacon and balsamic reduction make for a wonderful side dish to accompany any meal.

 I especially love making this brussel sprout side dish for special occasions and holiday meals.
 Whether you’re serving spiral ham, turkey, or standing rib roast, this side dish will compliment it perfectly.
 The dish is also great for bringing to a holiday potluck.